 Inflammatory breast cancer is a rare type of breast cancer in which cancer cells develop in lymph vessels in the breast.
 There is not usually a lump with this type, and the cancer may not be visible on a mammogram.

-Instead, the following symptoms will affect one-third or more of the breast:
+Instead, the following symptoms will affect

 - changes in skin color